jugshaurya/showcase/mdx-blogs/algo.md

   - We can walk along the path & can repeat the path while walking
   - v1, v2, v3, v5, v4 is also a walk.
   - v1, v2, v3, v5, v1, v2 is a walk.
+- Bridge or cut edge or cut-arcs
+  - An edge removal of which increases the number of connected components in a graph.
+  - or edge removal of which graph becomes disconnected.
+- Articulation Point or cut vertices
+  - Vertex removal of which disconnects the connected graph is called cut vertex.
+  - vertex removal of which increases the number of connected components in a graph.
+- Biconnected Graph
+  - IF removal of any one vertex doesn't disconect the graph, graph is called biconnected(connected through 2 ways).
 - Tree is an acyclic connected Graph.
 - If a graph is connected then
   - minimum no. of edges = n-1 = Tree